You guys!! This Traditional Bread Stuffing is an amazing side dish for your vegan Thanksgiving table. It’s easy to make and oh! so delicious.

 She watched as I moved around the kitchen, chopping and mixing ingredients.
 B had next to no cooking experience at this point, so she said what I was doing seemed like magic and that I “seemed to just throw ingredients together helter-skelter.”
 She was intrigued though, and we finished the recipe together.

-After a while, the room filled with a beautiful savory aroma that brought back so many memories of Thanksgivings past spent with family and friends, and B and I began to share some great memories and to list some of our favorite holiday recipes that we could start to veganize from now on.
+After a while, the room filled with a beautiful savory aroma that brought back so many memories of Thanksgivings past spent with family and friends, and B and I began to share some great memories and to list some of our favorite holiday recipes that we could start to veganize from now on – like these walnut sausage and stuffing balls we made with the leftovers!

 Wanna see how easy it can be to make this Traditional Bread Stuffing?
 Check out this 60-second video!

 And if you make this recipe for your Thanksgiving dinner, we want to know!
-Tag us in your photos on Instagram (we’re @theplantpowercouple, with the ‘the’) or Facebook (just Plant Power Couple there).
+Tag us in your photos on Instagram (we’re @theplantpowercouple, with the ‘the’).
 Enjoy! 🙂

 Yield: 1 13x9 dish